Rubik's Companion Cube

 Step 7: You now need to glue the last center assembly onto the core.
 This will lock the cube together.
 You should be able to access the last face of the core through the middle of all the corner and edge pieces on the top of your cube.
 Carefully apply glue or acetone to this face without getting any on the corners or edges.
 Place some more glue or acetone onto the small end of the center_core and place the center assembly into the cube so that the center_core will attach to the core.

 Step 8: Give your cube a bit of a twist to make sure everything is working with care not to put too much force on the center/core assembly if the glue is not yet fully dried.

 Liked ByView All

 Rubik's Companion Cube by cazna52 is licensed under the Creative Commons - Attribution license.

-We're sure cazna52 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure cazna52 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).